How do I lose weight?

 This means that a slow walk will use fat as a fuel source, but it is using fat at a very slow rate since energy demands aren’t high.
 Let’s imagine you walk for about 45 minutes and cover a couple miles.
 You might burn about 200 calories.

 A high intensity, but shorter workout, might burn 400 calories in 30 minutes.
 Those calories will come from carb sources in the body, but the difference in 200 calories per day burned will add up to more fat lost over time.

-Should I do fasted cardio?
+Should I do fasted cardio for weight loss?